tsuideni-works/tsuideni-works.github.io/terms-and-conditions.md

 # Disclaimer
 **updated on 10/8/2021**

-We do not own or hold any of contents displayed in the application.
-The displayed contents shall be used for comment and research purposes only.
+We do not own or host any of contents displayed in the application.
+The displayed contents are used for comment and research purposes only.

 # Privacy Policy
 **updated on 10/8/2021**